valkyron/devi777/README.md

 Have a intermediate level understanding of Data Structures and Algorithms with C++, 5 starred in Problem Solving & Python (Hackerrank)

 - 🔭 I’m currently working on ...
-Stats, DBMS
+Software & Data Engineering, Algorithms
 - 💬 Ask me about ...
-ML, Data Science, Computer Vision
+ML, Data Science, Algorithms/Cpp
 - 📫 How to reach me: ...
 [Email](devansh007kaushik@gmail.com) and [Linkedin](https://www.linkedin.com/in/devanshkaushik/)
 - ⚡ Fun fact: ... love EDMs and football